 Put another way, agents are less likely to choose turn structures which involve more verb processing in the crunch zone.
 The α parameter, then, controls how quickly the processing cost increases with time.
 This mechanism captures the basic idea that the location of crucial information in A’s utterance has a knock-on effect for the structure of B’s turn.
 The constraint on B’s choices are greatest when A produces a turn with the verb at the end.

 Conversations proceed in the following way.
-A produces a first turn by selecting randomly from their memory.
-B then produces a turn, drawing from their memory according to the weight function above.
-Then A produces a third turn, weighting their selection by the turn type that B produced.
+A produces a first turn by selecting randomly from her memory.
+B then produces a turn, drawing from his memory according to the weight function above.
+Then A produces a third turn, weighting her selection by the turn type that B produced.
 Then B responds, and so on.

 Conversations are independent from each other, and always start with an un- weighted selection.
 Therefore, we can manipulate the strength of the effect from turn taking.
 For example, agents can have one conversation of three turns, which imposes a constraint after each turn, or three conversations of a single turn, in which case the turn taking constraints have no effect.
 The greater the number of turns in a conversation, the greater the knock-on effect of the crunch zone.
 In each generation (see below), agents will have Nconversation conversations with Nturn turns each.

 We also model a small amount of noise in communication.
-With a small prob- ability β (noise), an agent produces a random turn type from all possible turn types.
+With a small probability β (noise), an agent produces a random turn type from all possible turn types.

 3.1 Cultural evolution